Lift up your hands in the sanctuary. Praise the Lord! Psalm 134:2

 they proclaim, “Peace!”

-and whoever doesn’t provide food for their mouths,
+and whoever does not provide food for their mouths,

 6 “Therefore night is over you, with no vision,

-and it is dark to you, that you may not divine;
+and it is dark to you, without divination;

 and the sun will go down on the prophets,